iamyoukou/fftWater/README.md

 Using standard FFT codes (e.g. [Cooley–Tukey FFT](https://rosettacode.org/wiki/Fast_Fourier_transform#C.2B.2B)) results in incorrect geometry changes.
 Generally, standard FFT assumes that the sampling position is non-negative.
-However, the wave vectors used in [Tessendorf, 2001] have negative components.
+However, the wave vectors used in [1] have negative components.
 This constraint guarantees the variety of wave directions.
 For example, if a wave vector only has non-negative components, its direction will always reside in `[+x, +z]` and `[-x, -z]` orthants, and hence,